A Geometric Framework for Odor Representation

-We present a general geometric framework outlining the operation of the vertebrate early olfactory system and illustrating how category learning underlies the efficient encoding of environmental odor sources.
+We present a general geometric framework outlining the operation of the vertebrate early olfactory system and illustrating how category learning underlies the efficient encoding of environmental odor sources into quasi-discrete, meaningful \textit{odors} and underlies the development of olfactory expertise.
 The construction of the resulting $S$-space corresponds to experience-dependent plasticity within the circuitry of the deep olfactory bulb, inclusive of its reciprocal interactions with its immediate follower cortices.
-Because of the heuristic, statistical nature of this plasticity, a single geometry with fixed curvature does not suffice to describe the system.
+Because of the heuristic, statistical, and distributed nature of this plasticity, a single geometry with fixed curvature does not suffice to describe the system; instead, the theory of sheaves is used to glue these diverse, localized changes into a coherent geometric whole.
 The framework unifies a broad range of experimental results and theory, from the physics of ligand-receptor interactions, to the plasticity of bulbar circuits and the acquired configural receptive fields of interneurons, to the formation of generalization gradients, the speed-precision tradeoff, and the capacities and predictions of competing cognitive models of similarity.
-Categorical odor perception is depicted as an ongoing, constructive process of segmentation arising from deformations of $S$-space, admitting multiple hierarchical layers within categories and multiple timescales of plasticity.
-This framework is sufficiently concrete to serve as a roadmap for the development of operational brain-inspired artificial systems.
+Categorical odor perception is depicted as an ongoing, constructive process of segmentation arising from deformations of $S$-space, admitting multiple hierarchical layers within categories and multiple timescales of local plasticity.
+This framework is sufficiently concrete to serve as a roadmap for the development of operational brain-inspired artificial systems capable of rapid prototype learning.